 Mary Broddle Embroidery

-With Mary Broddle Embroidery I want to share my passion for embroidery and help others find the enjoyment and mental health benefits it has afforded me.
+I want to share my passion for embroidery and help others find the joy, wellbeing benefits & community it has given me.

 "“Embroidery is brilliant for depression because it allows you to have something to show for your time.
 So even though it could be small, when you hold something in your hand that you have made it is a symbol of value.
 It says ‘you have value’.
 It says ‘this is something I have made’.